ABOUT THE BOAT

 At the same time the outdated noisy sat TV antenna, which had become unreliable, was replaced with a future-proof KNS unit (DVB-S2, GPS auto-scew).

 In April 2018 three 160W solar panels were fitted to previously unused roof areas.
 The new sat TV dome (KNS) is seen at the back.
-(The small dome 'Sailor' is an Inmarsat phone/data antenna, only in use when offshore passages are planned).
+(The small dome 'Sailor' is an Inmarsat antenna, which is only in use when offshore passages are planned).

 You are welcome to provide feedback, see contact